KaiLega/protect-my-infos/readme.txt

 = 1.3.5 =
 * Performance and localization updates

+= 1.3.6 =
+Serve images locally from /assets (removed external CDN).
+Settings saved via AJAX with nonce; sanitization through the Settings API.
+Standardized option keys with fallbacks for prior versions.
+Refactored asset structure (css/js/img) and minor optimizations.

 == Upgrade Notice ==
-= 1.3 =
+= 1.3.6 =
-Review your settings after updating to ensure compatibility with the new features.
+Images are now served locally by the plugin; no action required.
+If you use a caching plugin, please clear your cache after updating.